Lilo & Stitch (franchise)

 The later spin-off material released from 2008 through 2020—the Japanese anime Stitch!, the Chinese animated series Stitch & Ai, and the Japanese manga Stitch & the Samurai—emphasize Stitch by separating him from Lilo and putting him into other regions of Earth (primarily in the countries where these works are produced), replacing her with different humans who take him, along with Jumba and Pleakley, in with their families.
 The original Japanese version of the anime was produced by an entirely different crew from the original franchise, while the Chinese series was partially produced by American animators; crew members from Lilo & Stitch: The Series worked on both shows, although the anime only involved them in the international edit (which includes the English dub).
 The two Asian series replace the original voice cast of the four films and the first TV series.
-Later spin-offs beginning from 2022, including the children's detective book series Agent Stitch and a Lilo & Stitch comic book series that began in 2024, resumed Lilo's involvement as a main character and Stitch's best friend but continued the post-Leroy trend of the alien and his extended family going on adventures in places outside Hawaii.
-Both of them also serve as continuations after only the original film rather than continuations after Leroy & Stitch.
+Later spin-offs beginning from 2022, including the children's detective book series Agent Stitch and various Lilo & Stitch comic books released by Dynamite Entertainment since 2024, resumed Lilo's involvement as a main character and Stitch's best friend.
+These works also mostly serve as continuations after only the original film rather than continuations after Leroy & Stitch.

 A live-action and computer-animated adaptation of the original film was released in 2025, with Sanders reprising his voice role as Stitch.
-A sequel to that film is in development.
+A sequel to that film is in development, with Sanders writing and directing.